Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

 The Hamiltonian \eqref{eq:Hdelta} is the static effective approximation of

 where $\omega_0$ and $\omega_d$ correspond to the bare oscillator and the external drive frequencies respectively, and $g_m$ are third- and fourth-rank nonlinearities \cite{frattini2024observation,venkatraman2024drive}.
-It can be implemented experimentally by a Superconducting Nonlinear Asymmetric Inductive Element (SNAIL) transmon, which consists of a Josephson junction further shunted by an array of Josephson junctions.
+It can be implemented experimentally by a superconducting sonlinear asymmetric inductive element (SNAIL) transmon, which consists of a Josephson junction further shunted by an array of Josephson junctions.
 Equation~(\ref{eq:1}) is a Taylor expansion about the potential minimum of the SNAIL transmon \cite{venkatraman2025thesis}.
-The relation between Eq.~\eqref{eq:Hdelta} and \eqref{eq:1} is obtained by applying a displacement into the linear response of the oscillator, where the amplitude of the displacement is $\Pi\approx 2 d /(3\omega_d )$.
-Then we move into a rotating frame induced by $\omega_d \hat{a}^{\dagger}\hat{a}/2$.\cite{effalg}.
-The propagator over one period $T$ can be related to the static one by a unitary transformation $\hat{U}=e^{-i\hat{S}/\hbar}$, where $\hat{S}$ is related to micromotion and can be computed perturbatively to arbitrary precision\cite{effalg}.
+The relation between Eqs.~\eqref{eq:Hdelta} and \eqref{eq:1} is obtained by applying a displacement into the linear response of the oscillator, where the amplitude of the displacement is $\Pi=\Omega_d\omega_d/\omega_d^2-\omega_0^2$.
+Then we move into a rotating frame generated by $\omega_d \hat{a}^{\dagger}\hat{a}/2$.\cite{effalg}.
+The propagator over one period $T$ can be related to the static one by a unitary transformation $\hat{U}=e^{-i\hat{S}/\hbar}$, where $\hat{S}$ is related to micromotion and can be computed perturbatively to arbitrary precision\cite{effalg}. {In our numerical sweeps we vary the nonlinear coefficient $K$ by tuning $g_3$ (keeping $g_4$ small), while retuning the drive frequency and amplitude so that the ratios $\Delta/K$ and $\epsilon_2/K$ remain fixed.
+Since $\omega_d$ and $\Omega_d$ are independent experimental controls in SNAIL devices, this protocol preserves the metapotential shape and isolates the effect of increasing nonlinearity.
+Furthermore, in all our calculations we consider quantities in units of $\omega_0$ (i.e. $K\equiv K/\omega_0$ or $\omega_0=1$)}